barel31/frontend-doron-law/README.md

 # Doron Hadad Law Firm Website

 This is a front-end website built using Next.js.
-It provides useful content related to laws.
+The website is for a law firm and includes information about the firm, different services, and contact information.
+The owner can edit the website using Sanity Studio, as well as add new pages.

 ## Technologies Used
 - Next.js